You Can Do It

 For more inspiration, read about three Angelman families who raised big bucks for FAST researchers:

 Step 3.
-Collect Donations for Clinical Trials
+Ask for Support

 Now, you’re ready to begin raising money for research.
 Let prospective donors know what your personal fundraising goal is and how contributions will help your loved one.
 Your commitment will impress family, friends and colleagues – and motivate them to give more.

-How to Ask for Support:
+How to Ask for Donations:

 Eight Easy Steps for Raising Money